GuidoSalza/gsalza.github.io/_pages/progress.md

 _Drafts or presentations are available upon request_

 🠊 What do parents value in a school?
-A factorial survey experiment in three countries <sub>(with Moris Trivent)</sub>
+A factorial survey experiment in three countries (with Moris Trivent)

 🠊 Patterns of horizontal gender (de)segregation in higher education.
 A comparative analysis of institutional settings and over birth cohorts (with Giulia Tattarini)